Roller Coasters, Football and Castles: A Great Road Trip Adventure

 The End Of The Tour

-We finished the tour by driving to the Loreley rock which revealed a breathtaking view of Rhine’s narrowest part.
+We finished the roller coasters, football and castles road trip by driving to the Loreley rock which revealed a breathtaking view of Rhine’s narrowest part.
 Honestly, we didn’t want the trip to end but I’m sure we will, at least partially, repeat this tour again.

 P.S.
 Have you been to any of these places?
 Or do you plan on going?
 I’d love to hear from you in the comments and I’ll answer any questions you might have about this trip.